kydahl/availability-thermal-mbps/README.md

-# Vertebrate host availability and the thermal properties of mosquito-borne parasite transmission
+# Impacts of host availability and temperature on mosquito-borne parasite transmission
-A study using mosquito trait thermal performance curves and models of mosquito-host contact to evaluate the thermal properties of mosquito-borne parasite transmission.
+Code and figures for a study of how host availability interacts with the thermal performance of mosquito traits to drive mosquito-borne parasite transmission.

 The publication
 ----------------------------